bogliosimone/similaripy/README.md

 ```

 ### 🔧 GCC Compiler - Required

-All similarities are multi-threaded using Cython and OpenMP for fast parallel computation across CPU cores.

 To install the package and compile the Cython code, a GCC-compatible compiler with OpenMP is required.